Seismic Shifts – the recent changes to the UK labour market

 The implications: the increased need for speed, accuracy and efficiency

-With the overall contingent labour pool in the UK diminishing by 9% (555k) between Q1 2020 and Q1 2022, there is a newly heightened need for organisations to deliver a targeted, swift and professional attraction and recruitment process.
 Moreover, with the new rules of engagement of ‘Off-Payroll’ workers and a new immigration system, there is, additionally, a heightened need to ensure and maintain compliance in relation to permissions and engagement status.

 The rise, and likely permanency, of large volumes of remote working also throws new considerations into the process around how to effectively on-board, manage, maintain compliance amongst and off-board those who a hirer may never physically meet.